-Firstly, it is important for the merchant to consider their obligations in terms of PCI DSS and PA DSS for their in-house payment app.
-Advice from the PCI SSC is that if the consumer is also the cardholder, and using the app for their sole purpose, then the device is treated similarly to a cardholder’s payment card but outside of the scope of PA-DSS and PCI DSS.
+Firstly, it is important for the merchant to consider their obligations for their in-house payment app in terms of PCI DSS and for certification as a payment application under either PA-DSS (the Payment Application Data Security Standard) or SSF (the Secure Software Framework).
+The PCI SSC advises that if the app user is also the cardholder, and using the app for their sole purpose, then the device is treated similarly to a cardholder’s payment card but outside of the scope of these requirements.

-That said, even though the consumer’s device is outside of the scope of PCI DSS, the development of that application should still be developed in accordance with industry best practice such as ENISA and OWASP and PCI DSS requirements 6.3, 6.4 and 6.5.
+That said, even though the consumer’s device is outside of the scope of PCI DSS, the development of that application should still be developed in accordance with industry best practice such as ENISA and OWASP as well as PCI DSS requirements 6.3, 6.4 and 6.5.
 Further advice and guidance for developers can be found in the PCI Mobile Payment Acceptance Security Guidelines for Developers.

-Secondly, although there may be no PCI DSS compliance obligations as a merchant has no control over the consumer’s device and no cardholder data environment to implement/operate PCI DSS controls for; it is probably better not to use an ‘in-app’ method of card data capture, rather use forms and code the developers have created which relies on the payment being fully outsourced to a PCI compliant Payment Service Provider (PSP) to capture the card details.
-For example, some methods can link the app to the PSP’s hosted payment page, or like the Stripe iOS and Android examples where the developer can embed Stripe’s own card input widget.
+Secondly, although there may be no PCI DSS compliance obligations (as a merchant has no control over the consumer’s device and no cardholder data environment to implement/operate PCI DSS controls for) it is probably better not to use an ‘in-app’ method of card data capture.
+Instead use developer created forms and code that rely on the payment being fully outsourced to a PCI compliant Payment Service Provider (PSP) to capture the card details.
+For example, some methods can link the app to the PSP’s hosted payment page, or like the Stripe -Braintree, and Adyen iOS and Android examples where the developer can embed card input widgets from these third parties.

 Some excellent resources available to developers of mobile applications which merchants may wish to discuss with their developers can be found here: